conventional-changelog/conventional-changelog/README.md

 ###### transform

-Type: `function` Default: grab the version (without leading 'v') from tag and format date.
+Type: `function` Default: pass through.

 A function that takes `package.json` data as the argument and returns the modified data.
 Note this is performed before normalizing package.json data.
 Useful when you need to add a leading 'v' to your version or modify your repository url, etc.